 Blogging is ideal for marketing initially because it offers a way for consumers and businesses to interact.
 If you haven’t set up your own blog yet or found a place to host the content you’re going to create, now is the time.
 StoryChief offers you a free blog when you start your account!
-Or if you've already made that first step, and you have your blog on WordPress, Hubspot or Medium, no worries as we integrate with most of the CMS out there. 🚀
+Or if you've already made that first step, and you have your blog posts on WordPress, Hubspot or Medium, no worries as we integrate with most of the CMS out there. 🚀

 Now when you have the technical stuff set up, let's check out the benefits of blogging for your business.